Origin of misleading convergence in self-consistent many-electron theories: Fundamental aspects and practical implications

-To illustrate these general derivations, we apply our instability prediction scheme to two basic models, exploited in previous studies on this subject: the zero-point (ZP) model and the Hubbard atom (HA), whose definitions are given Appendix B. The results obtained are reported in \cref{fig:misleading_g0}, where the top row presents the data for the ZP and the bottom row for the HA model.
-The left panels show the location of vertex divergences and pseudo-divergences in the space of the on-site interaction $U$ and chemical potential $\delta\mu$ (where $\delta\mu=0$ corresponds to ph-symmetry and we chose $\beta=1$ for our units) as well as the lines above which the physical solution will become unstable for a given $p$ (i.e., an eigenvalue of the Jacobian in \cref{eq:J_g0} has magnitude 1).
-Note that the ZP displays vertex divergences only at ph-symmetry ($\delta \mu=0$), while in the HA they can appear also in a finite $\delta \mu$ range.
-Above the vertex divergence and pseudo-divergence lines the physical solution is unstable at any $p$: According to \cref{eq:J_g0}, by increasing $U$, we will get a $p$-independent (type (i)) instability of the physical fixed point exactly at the vertex divergence line.
+To illustrate the applicability of our scheme we consider the ZP model and the HA.
+The obtained results are reported in \cref{fig:misleading_g0}, where the top row presents the data for the ZP and the bottom row for the HA model.
+The left panels show the location of vertex divergences and pseudo-divergences in the $U$-$\delta\mu$-space (we chose $\beta=1$ for our units).
+Further, the lines beyond which the physical solution becomes unstable for a given $p$ [$J_{G_0}$ has eigenvalue(s) of magnitude 1] are plotted.
+Note that the ZP displays vertex divergences only at ph-symmetry, while in the HA they can appear also in a finite $\delta \mu$ range.
+Above the vertex divergence and pseudo-divergence lines the physical solution is unstable at any $p$: According to \cref{eq:J_g0}, by increasing $U$, we will get a $p$-independent [type (i)] instability of the physical fixed point exactly at the vertex divergence line.
 For $|\delta \mu| >0$ in the ZP model and for $|\delta\mu| > 0.6$ in the HA model, an instability of type (iii) occurs, whose location progressively approaches the pseudo-divergence line for $p\rightarrow 0^+$.
 Note that instabilities of type (ii), i.e., $\lambda_\alpha >2/p$, do not appear in the studied parameter regime.
 They would, however, appear in the case of an attractive interaction ($U<0$).
-The numerical iterative solution \footnote{Note that while $\Sigma[G_0]$ is analytically known for the ZP model, it is not for the HA, therefore the CT-INT solver \cite{gull2011} of \emph{TRIQS} \cite{parcollet2015} is used to calculate $\Sigma[G_0]$ for the HA.
-Some of the results have also been checked by using the CT-HYB solver \cite{gull2011} of \emph{w2dynamics} \cite{wallerberger2019} together with the \emph{sparse-ir} library \cite{wallerberger2023}.
-The physical Green's function $G_\text{phys}$ is, instead, analytically known for both models.} of \cref{eq:it_g0}, shown in the middle/right panels of \cref{fig:misleading_g0} fully confirm these predictions.
-Specifically, in the middle panels the imaginary part of the physical $G_{0,\text{phys}}$ at the first Matsubara frequency $\bar\nu = \frac{\pi}{\beta}$ is shown together with the self-consistent solution $\Bar G_{0}$ of \cref{eq:it_g0} at $\delta\mu=0$ (ph-symmetry) for different $U$ values: As expected, $\Bar G_{0} \! = \!$ $G_{0,\text{phys}}$ (see SM for the real parts) for small $U$ up to the vertex divergence line (independent of $p$).
+The numerical iterative solution \footnote{Note that while $\Sigma[G_0]$ is analytically known for the ZP model, it is not for the HA, therefore the CT-INT solver [\onlinecite{gull2011}] of \emph{TRIQS} [\onlinecite{parcollet2015}] is used to calculate $\Sigma[G_0]$ for the HA.
+Some of the results have also been checked by using the CT-HYB solver [\onlinecite{gull2011}] of \emph{w2dynamics} [\onlinecite{wallerberger2019}] together with the \emph{sparse-ir} library [\onlinecite{wallerberger2023}].
+The physical Green's function $G_\text{phys}$ is analytically known for both models.} of \cref{eq:it_g0}, shown in the middle/right panels of \cref{fig:misleading_g0} fully confirm these predictions.
+Specifically, in the middle panels the imaginary part of the physical $G_{0,\text{phys}}$ at the first Matsubara frequency $\bar\nu = \frac{\pi}{\beta}$ is shown together with the self-consistent solution $\Bar G_{0}$ of \cref{eq:it_g0} at ph-symmetry for different $U$ values: As expected, $\Bar G_{0} \! = \!$ $G_{0,\text{phys}}$ (see SM~\cite{SM} for the real parts) for small $U$ up to the vertex divergence line (independent of $p$).
 Afterwards, for larger $U$ values, \cref{eq:it_g0} can still be converged, but to an {\sl unphysical} solution ($\Bar G_{0} \! \neq \!
 G_{0,\text{phys}}$) \cite{kozik2015}.
 In the right panels of \cref{fig:misleading_g0} the same calculations have been repeated out of ph-symmetry at $\delta\mu=2.5$, where a pseudo-divergence of $\chi_0^{-1}\chi_\text{c}$ instead of a divergence occurs.
-Consistent with our predictions, the convergence of $\Bar G_{0}$ to $G_{0,\text{phys}}$ now becomes $p$-dependent, with its hard boundary determined by the pseudo-divergence line~\footnote{Another difference is that the misleading convergence to an unphysical solution now happens discontinuously (see SM).}.
+Consistent with our predictions, the convergence of $\Bar G_{0}$ to $G_{0,\text{phys}}$ now becomes $p$-dependent, with its hard boundary determined by the pseudo-divergence line~\footnote{Another difference is that the misleading convergence to an unphysical solution now happens discontinuously (see SM~\cite{SM}).}.

 \textsl{How to stabilize the physical solution --}